Brik000/devTestSantiago/README.md

   - Maven 3.x
   ### Installation
   - Clone the repository
-  - Navigate to the backenddevtest directory
+  - Navigate to the BackendDevTest directory
   - Run ``mvn clean install``
   - The WAR file will be generated in the *target* directory